vishvAsa/notes/places/india/village/palaveri-bAlAjI_and_village.md

 Farmers used to operate a picotah/ eta to draw water for irrigation.
 To reduce the effort they felt, they used to say viShNu-stotra-s.

 ### tilaka
+Everytime I travelled in a bus to visit my sister, I would find at least one v4 with a tirumaN tilaka.
+Such people would be essentially indistinguishable from brAhmaNa-s but for the lack of yajnopavIta - no shirt (uttarIya instead), shikhA.

 A shUdra would scold my father thus: "I used to watch your father with his thick tirumaN tilaka.
 Now you sit in the same place with your thin tilaka.
 Fie!"

 Farmers used to wear tirumaN - so that it would be hard to distinguish Arya from shUdra without the yaJNopavIta.